 Lichens, the symbiotical growth of algae, fungi and bacteria, become less likely to die as they grow older.
 Some examples in the Arctic region are estimated to be between 3000 to 8000 years old, making them one of the longest living organisms on the planet.
-They grow at exponentially slow rates and are usually among the first organisms to colonise landscapes after natural disasters, breaking down rocks and surfaces in order to make soil for other plants to grow.
+They grow at exponentially slow rates and are usually among the first organisms to colonise landscapes after natural disasters.
 Lichens’ composite nature shows how it is collaborative effort rather than individuality that keeps ecosystems going.

-The sense of urgency sparked by the looming ecological crisis allows us to see such organisms in a new light.
-Under stable conditions, they could far outlive current generations, and even photography as a medium.
-Yet, they are not immune to sustained environmental pressures caused by pollution.
-Lacking roots, lichens are particularly responsive to their surroundings, gathering most of their nutrients from air or water directly through their surface.
-This way, they offer far-off records of the composition of air, ranging back as far as the industrial revolution — they are a medium of their own.
-The fast pace of changing climate conditions could eventually lead to a permanent loss of lichens as vital actors in the global ecosystem.
+The sense of urgency sparked by the looming ecological crisis, devastating bushfires and the onset of the global pandemic allows us to see such organisms in a new light.
+Under stable conditions, lichens can far outlive current generations, and even photography as a medium.
+Yet, they are not immune to sustained environmental pressures and the effects of pollution caused by industry.
 Photography, commonly defined as a practice that preserves life by representing it, is suddenly facing a new challenge.